 11.9a Authentication for Fast Initial Link Set-up

-STAs, both AP STAs and non-AP STAs, who may mutually authenticate and derive a PMK in a more efficient manner than using IEEE 802.1X.
+STAs, both AP STAs and non-AP STAs, who have public keys certified by entities that are known and trusted by the other STA may mutually authenticate and derive a PMK in a more efficient manner than using IEEE 802.1X.

-The FILS Authentication protocol a Diffie-Hellman.
-The STA and AP derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and the exchange public keys.
+The FILS Authentication protocol executes an ephemeral Diffie-Hellman key agreement scheme, where the Diffie-Hellmann exponents are signed by each communicating party, thus obviating the need for online involvement of a third party.
+The STA and AP each derive ephemeral public and private keys with respect to a particular set of domain parameters that define a finite cyclic group and then exchange the resulting ephemeral public keys.
 The result of the FILS Authentication protocol is a PMKSA.
 FILS Authentication is an RSNA authentication protocol.

 11.9a.1 Assumptions on FILS Authentication